aochider/candid/README.md

 # Accessing postgres directly

 Exec into the `db` container and then run `psql --username=user mydatabase`.
 You can then use `psql` commands like `\l`, `\dt`, and so forth.

 # TODO

-* Make sure gunicorn and postgres are configured to handle many long polling connections (gunicorn worker type?)
-* Make sure gunicorn and Flask are set up correctly for prod (eg, not running at root)
+* Make sure gunicorn and Flask are set up correctly for prod (eg, not running at root?)
 * Set up prod vs dev Dockerfile stages so we don't copy all files to prod and such
-* Set up Flask config
 * Set up logging
-* Stop using select *
 * Add rate limiting
+* Set up unit tests

+# Could be improved?

+* Make sure gunicorn and postgres are configured to handle many long polling connections (gunicorn worker type?)
 * Set up load tests
+* Stop using select *
-* Set up unit tests
+* Set up Flask config